-As an attorney, it is important to stay focused on serving your clients, making decisions in cases, and keeping up with the ever-changing legal environment.
-But your law firm marketing plan is an equally crucial element in ensuring that you get the volume and quality of clients that you deserve.
-When you combine a reputation for great work quality with the right marketing strategy, your firm can realize astounding success.
+As an attorney, staying focused on serving your clients, making case decisions, and keeping up with the ever-changing legal environment is essential.
+But your law firm’s marketing plan is equally crucial in ensuring you get the volume and quality of clients you deserve.
+Your firm can realize astounding success when you combine a reputation for excellent work quality with the right marketing strategy.

 The path to establishing a growing law firm requires an understanding of the factors that differentiate your firm.
-Then, you can leverage marketing strategies to maximize the visibility of your firm’s strengths in the eyes of targeted prospective clients who are willing and able to pay for your services.
-This guide will provide you with the information necessary to develop a marketing strategy for your practice.
+Then, you can leverage marketing strategies to maximize the visibility of your firm’s strengths in the eyes of targeted prospective clients willing and able to pay for your services.
+This guide will provide the information necessary to develop a marketing strategy for your practice.

 Why Make a Law Firm Marketing Plan?

-Many attorneys who are new to marketing their firm wonder why they need to make a marketing plan.
+Many attorneys are new to marketing their firm wonder why they need to make a marketing plan.
 After all, developing a plan requires a significant investment of time.
-In marketing, however, the strategy that you employ is the main factor that determines the success of your efforts.
+In marketing, however, the strategy you employ is the main factor determining your efforts’ success.

 You can spend thousands of hours executing a poorly researched marketing strategy, but you are unlikely to realize any significant success by doing so.
 By conducting a thorough analysis before getting started, you can learn what actions will get you the best results with a high degree of certainty.
 Therefore, you can essentially review thousands of possible roads that you could take and choose the best path for your firm.